-1. Place machine on a smooth level surface.

-2. Rotate outside blades so tips are pointed to the front and rear of deck.
+- 1. Place machine on a smooth level surface. - 2.
+Rotate outside blades so tips are pointed to the front and rear of deck.
 Measure the distance from blade tips to floor.
-The distance should be the same, or the rear no more than 1/4" higher than the front.
-If the rear blade tip is lower or is more than 1/4" higher than the front, proceed to next Step for adjustment.

-3. Remove the hair pin & washer from swivel located on lift rod.
-Remove swivel/lift rod from hanger bracket.

-4. Rotate swivel up or down to achieve the proper levelness.

-5. Reinstall swivel/lift rod into hanger bracket.
+The distance should be the same, or the rear 1/4" lower than the front.
+If the rear blade tip is higher or is more than 1/4" lower than the front, proceed to next Step for adjustment. - 3.
+Remove the hair pin & washer from swivel located on lift rod.
+Remove swivel/lift rod from hanger bracket. - 4.
+Rotate swivel up or down to achieve the proper levelness. - 5.
+Reinstall swivel/lift rod into hanger bracket.
 Reinstall washer & hair pin to secure swivel to hanger bracket.
 See Figure 4.7.